 Lump sum bereavement payments received as part of any of the above payments are exempt only up to the tax-free amount.
 Phone 13 28 61 to find out how much of a lump sum bereavement payment is exempt.

-Add up the total amount of exempt pension income paid to your spouse in 2010-11.
-Write this amount at Q. If your spouse did not receive any payment listed, write 0.
+If your spouse did not receive any payment listed, write 0.

 Your declaration

 Read the declaration, then sign and date it.